agonzalezro/agonzalezro.github.io/_content/dev/backbone.rst

         $(this.el).append(itemview.render().el);
       }, this);
     }

+If you read carefully this piece of code you will realize that we are instantiating a new ItemView for each particular item, so it has its own container element created on the fly, re-renderable each time when data is updated and all events are delegated to this element.

 The amazing thing that you can do with underscore is use templates (yes, like jinja or django-templates, but in JS)!
 And we are doing it \o/: